-- A. Full Reservation: Rooms with services (catering, audio/visual needs, and room setup) that are booked at least 72 hours prior to the start of the event. - B. Express Reservation: Rooms booked fewer than 72 hours prior to the event start time and that do not need auxiliary services (i.e., no food cleanup, no AV needs, no public safety needs).
+- 1. Speedcharts are required for any reservation requiring services.
+Please provide the speedchart you wish to use to correspond with you event. - B. Express Reservation: Rooms booked fewer than 72 hours prior to the event start time and that do not need auxiliary services (i.e., no food cleanup, no AV needs, no public safety needs).
 These types of reservations are limited to Virtual EMS account credentials.
 Exceptions will not be granted.